 Removable fins can be unscrewed and removed from the wakeboard while molded-in fins are glassed into the wakeboard and do not come off.
 Many wakeboards have molded-in fins toward the outside and removable fins closer to the center.
 Molded-in fins are more durable on sliders.
 Removable fins give you more options to change the feel of your ride.

 Flex technology provides for the lastest pop that you can get on a wakeboard.
 It allows the rider to load the board as you go into the wake while providing additional pop while absorbing the impact of landing.
-The pop provided by flex technology feels more like Ollieing or the “load and release” attributed to snowboards.
+The pop provided by flex technology feels more like Ollieing or the "load and release" attributed to snowboards.
 Flex wakeboards are typically ridden finless for more of a snowboard-style carve.
 This primarily is a matter of rider preference.
-Boards featuring flex technology are commonly preferred for hitting rails and sliders.
+Boards featuring flex technology are commonly preferred for the cable park and for hitting rails and sliders.